brandai/starterkit-mustache-brandai/README.md

 ```
 Note: use --clean=true if you want Brand.ai patterns to replace your current patterns, otherwise keep it false.

-Additional explanation and description on starter kit installations in this link: [https://github.com/pattern-lab/patternlab-node/wiki/Importing-Starterkits](https://github.com/pattern-lab/patternlab-node/wiki/Importing-Starterkits).
+You can learn more about starter kit installations in the Pattern Lab wiki:  [https://github.com/pattern-lab/patternlab-node/wiki/Importing-Starterkits](https://github.com/pattern-lab/patternlab-node/wiki/Importing-Starterkits).

 ## Description

-* In this starterkit you fill find patterns visualizing your style data from Brand.ai under BRANDAI menu item.
+* In this starterkit you'll find patterns that display your style data from Brand.ai under BRANDAI menu item.
   Pattners:
     - Colors
     - Fonts